cloudposse/docs/README.md

 ## Slack Community

 Join our [Open Source Community][slack] on Slack.
 It's **FREE** for everyone!
-Our "SweetOps" community is where you get to talk with others who share a similar vision for how to rollout and manage infrastructure.
+Our "SweetOps" community is where you get to talk with others who share a similar vision for how to roll out and manage infrastructure.
 This is the best place to talk shop, ask questions, solicit feedback, and work together as a community to build totally *sweet* infrastructure.

 ## Newsletter